cap-js/cap-operator-plugin/README.md

 * If you are adding the basic chart folder using the `cds add cap-operator` command, do not modify the `values.schema.json` file.
 The templates injected automatically during `cds build` are tightly coupled with the structure in `values.schema.json`.
 If schema changes are needed, use option `--with-templates` to add the templates folder and adjust them accordingly.

 * When defining environment variables for workloads in the `values.yaml` file, it's important to mirror these definitions in the `runtime-values.yaml` file.
 This ensures consistency and avoids potential conflicts, as Helm does not merge arrays.
 If you're introducing new environment variables in `runtime-values.yaml` for a workload, remember to include existing variables from `values.yaml` to maintain coherence.
+If you use the plugin to generate the `runtime-values.yaml`, the environment variables will be automatically copied from `values.yaml`.

 ## Contributing